Chrysanthemum White Rust

 |

 Raised beige to pink pustules form on the underside of leaves beneath the spots.
-Pustules become more white with age.
-(Figures 2 and 3) |
+Pustules become whiter with age.

 |